 HOW TO COOK WHITE ACORN SQUASH

-One of the reasons I don’t love acorn squash is the skin/peel isn’t edible (unlike kabocha, delicata, etc.) and the ridges on the exterior make peeling it pretty much impossible.
+One of the reasons I don’t love acorn squash is the skin/peel isn’t edible (unlike kabocha, delicata, or carnival squash which is a hybrid derived partly from acorn squash, etc.) and the ridges on the exterior make peeling it pretty much impossible.

 So, the easiest way to cook it is therefore halving it, scooping out the seeds and baking in the oven until it’s so tender you can easily scoop the flesh out.